Don't Just Save Tax, Create Wealth Too

 Realising that they are in danger, both of them jumped out of their beds.
 The American started to run.
 And as he was about to start he decided to look back, and to his surprise, he sees the Japanese wearing his shoes.
 This made the American laugh and in a sarcastic tone he says, " Just because you have your shoes on, you are not going to run faster than the tiger".

-For an investor the American (no offences) and the Tiger are like taxes and inflation.
+For an investor, the American (no offenses) and the Tiger are like taxes and inflation.
 One eating away the returns and the other value of money.
 Your investments will turn to wealth only if it is growing at a pace faster than the taxes and inflation.
-Otherwise you will never win the race and always end up being eaten by the tiger.
+Otherwise, you will never win the race and always end up being eaten by the tiger.
 The choice is simple.
 Nobody wants to be eaten by a tiger.

 For a growing economy like India, inflation is a reality no one can escape from.
-But taxes can be managed to reduce its adverse impact on the investments.
+But taxes can be managed to reduce their adverse impact on the investments.

-Since, discussions in detail about all the sections is outside the purview of this blog, I will restrict myself to the section 80C which is related to investments.
+Since discussions in detail about all the sections is outside the purview of this blog, I will restrict myself to section 80C which is related to investments.

 Today an investor is bombarded with various investment products which offer tax relief under section 80C of the income tax act.
 It is like a child being offered a plate filled with different pastries to choose from.
 Each one of them looking equally appealing and delicious, making it harder to choose.

 However, is it so simple as it looks?
 Let us look at some of the popular products available in the market and also the pros and cons of each.

 So, which one is the right investment product for tax saving?